 As time passes on, Bitcoin and other valuable assets will be too much of a risk to keep on centralized exchanges, which results in a lot of withdrawals and keeping them in a non-custodial wallet, perhaps with a multisig setup to keep them even more secure.

-This may result in an even higher demand to buy these coins, with the ones holding them only allowing a transaction to occur in the most secure way possible, and that would most likely be through a DEX, like on our own Whales Heaven in conjunction with the Guarda wallet, and those coins going to the highest bidder within a specific timeframe.
+This may result in an even higher demand to buy these coins, with the ones holding them only allowing a transaction to occur in the most secure way possible, and that would most likely be through a DEX, like on our own Whales Heaven in conjunction with the WH Cypher (Previously Guarda wallet), and those coins going to the highest bidder within a specific timeframe.

 What would happen to centralized exchanges in the future?

 They’ll most likely still be around and continue to be very popular amongst most people, where most cryptocurrencies would still be traded on there, and they’d even have those valuable coins there too, but in very small amounts.

 There’s also a strong possibility that second-layer technologies will be used on most centralized exchanges, as the current Bitcoin Lightning Network, to be paired with and traded for other coins on the same second layer.